How to Secure WordPress From Hackers

 Generally, themes and plugins create an error message when they don’t work properly.
 Such messages are kept on saving in the error report that allows hackers to find the available loopholes within the corrupt theme or plugin.

 They just see your error reports to access your server path with the aim to access to your website.
 Of course, these files help you detect the errors instantly, but it is better to disable them.
 For that, you can add the following string of code to your wp-config.php file:

 WP_DEBUG is set to false in the wp-config.php file on a production site.

 It is always important to choose a reliable host when it comes to beefing up the WordPress security.
 In fact, a survey found that most of the WordPress websites hacked because of insecure hosting sever.

 Top quality, secure web hosting is extremely important.

-You can choose Tribulant, SiteGround or BlueHost if you are looking for the shared hosting.
-And if you want to raise your budget, you can opt for a dedicated hosting plan.
+You can choose Tribulant, SiteGround, Brontobytes, or Bluehost if you are looking for the shared hosting.
+And, if you want to raise your budget, you can opt for a dedicated hosting plan or VPS hosting.
 You will get advanced security features, regular updates, 24/7 hour assistance and a lot more that will keep your site in a safe and secure environment.

 The tips mentioned above in this blog post will protect your website from hackers and other major security threats.
 You can follow these tactics to ensure a safe, secure and successful WordPress site without much effort.
 There are more things you can do to secure your WordPress website so don’t stop here and continue researching how to make your website bulletproof.